vince-from-nice/osmaxil/README.md

 It eventually writes OSM elements to the OSM API.
 For each matching OSM elements it checks if the matching score is enough (the minimum matching score is defined for each plugin in the settings.properties file).

-If the matching score is enough, it tries to update one or more tag values.
+If the matching score is enough then it tries to update one or more tag values.
 Depending on the plugin, update of the tag can be done only if the tag hasn't an original value yet.
 That way, the program will not destroy work which has been already done by other OSM contributors.
 That's the case with the OpenDataParis plugin.

 ### Statistics generation ###